 The customer feedback management process

-Customer feedback management (CFM) is the process of collecting, analysing and closing the loop with customer feedback with the goal of optimising the online customer experience.
-In other words, CFM brings feedback full circle.
+Customer feedback management (CFM) is the process of optimising the online customer experience by collecting, analysing and closing the loop with customer feedback.

 1. How to collect customer feedback